PatrickE94/traktapi2/README.md

 To see a list of methods and code path to each Trakt endpoint check out the [method map](methods.md).

+The parameter extended is available everywhere.
+But really only useful where media objects are returned.

 ```
 trakt
   .calendars.all.shows({